openstack/taskflow/doc/source/engines.rst

 .. note::

    The engine will respect the constraints imposed by the flow.
-For example, if Engine is executing a :py:class:`.linear_flow.Flow` then it is constrained by the dependency-graph which is linear in this case, and hence using a Parallel Engine may not yield any benefits if one is looking for concurrency.
+For example, if an engine is executing a :py:class:`~taskflow.patterns.linear_flow.Flow` then it is constrained by the dependency graph which is linear in this case, and hence using a parallel engine may not yield any benefits if one is looking for concurrency.

 Resumption
 ^^^^^^^^^^